-The New York Times recently published a drawing of Netanyahu, as a dog with a Star of David collar, leading president Trump, depicted wearing a yarmulke.
+The New York Times in 2019 published a drawing of Netanyahu, as a dog with a Star of David collar, leading president Trump, depicted wearing a yarmulke.
 This picture has been called antisemitic.
 Depicting Trump as a Jew could be seen as a smear against Jews, given that so many people hate Trump, and so associating him with Jews would indicate that we should hate Jews as well.

 But Netanyahu was instrumental in leading the United States into war with Iraq.
 Criticizing Bush for his role in that disaster is not anti-American.
 So criticizing Netanyahu is not anti-Israel, or antisemitic.

-Muslim congresswoman Ilhan Omar recently pointed out that Israel has a lobbying group called AIPAC, or the American Israel Public Affairs Committee, that is very influential.
+Muslim congresswoman Ilhan Omar in 2019 pointed out that Israel has a lobbying group called AIPAC, or the American Israel Public Affairs Committee, that is very influential.
 It is unquestionable that U.S. involvement in wars overseas has been favorable to our allies, Israel and Saudi Arabia, and less beneficial to the United States and its citizens.
 Our founding father George Washington warned against getting involved in wars overseas, and he said that entangling ourselves in alliances with other countries would lead to just that.
 Questioning the point of foreign wars, and criticizing those who get us involved in them is very American.
 If some of those involved in getting us into wars are Jews, they should not be criticized for their identity, but in their actions which result in the impoverishment of America and the pointless deaths of our brave young men.

 it is ok to criticize jewish ideas and beliefs